Mpompili/lazerline/README.md

 ``bike.js``: this script will house the physics and collision logic for the bikes.

-``enemy.js``: this script will house the AI logic for a 2nd computer player.
+``enemy.js``: this script will house the AI logic for computer players.

 ### Implementaiton Timeline